catch-point/ib-tws-json/README.md

 Configuration
 -------------

 The default options will install the extension in the default location and launch TWS.
 By default this extension will listen a port offset by 100, for example if TWS API is configured to run on port 7497 then the JSON API will be on port 7547.
-To specify an alternative (and fixed) port use the `--json-port` option from a terminal when installing.
+To specify an alternative (and fixed) port use the `--json-api-port` option from a terminal when installing.

 Stand Alone
 -----------